natanai/nvc-app/README.md

 ### Spreadsheet columns

-The three primary spreadsheets (`Feelings.csv`, `Needs.csv`, and `Faux feelings.csv`) own all relationships and reverse-inference cues used across the site.
+The three primary spreadsheets (`Feelings.csv`, `Needs.csv`, and `Faux Feelings.csv`) own all relationships and reverse-inference cues used across the site.

 - **Feelings.csv** – each feeling row uses `Row Type = feeling` with fields for `Feeling Title`, `Page Summary`, `Related Faux feelings`, `Related Needs`, `Body Signal Notes`, and optional `Slug Override`.
 Additional rows with `Row Type = cue` capture reverse-inference body cues through the `Cue Region *` and `Cue Option *` columns so no extra CSV is needed for body-region data.
 - **Needs.csv** – the need copy is organised into `Need Title`, `Category Label`, `Page Summary`, `Related Strategies`, `Related Faux feelings`, `Related Feelings`, and the claim text pair (`Claim Summary`, `Claim Narrative`).
 Evidence links live under the `Source Links` column.
-- **Faux feelings.csv** – faux feelings list their relationships via `Related Feelings` and `Related Needs`, with an optional `Slug Override` to customise URLs.
+- **Faux Feelings.csv** – faux feelings list their relationships via `Related Feelings` and `Related Needs`, with an optional `Slug Override` to customise URLs.
 - **Strategies.csv** – each row keeps the contributor details inline and offers an optional `Slug Override` column alongside `Strategy Summary`, `Supports Needs`, `Contributor Name`, and `Contributor Location` so editors can lock URLs before renaming a strategy.

 The data build validates strategy slugs and every relationship lookup, failing fast when any row references an unknown related item or when two strategies share the same slug.
 Typos in the spreadsheets cause `npm run build:data` to stop so they can be fixed before publishing.